akda15/LSRE-Akhil-Kumar-Daida/ReleasePlanning/rplog.md

 Issue #95 Admin functionalities linked to issue #53 access to edit user database

-Week 50: Added new issue to the requirements which is #112 Auto generated mail and linked to #111 register for exams
+WEEk 50: Added new issue to the requirements which is #112 Auto generated mail and linked to #111 register for exams

-Week 53: Assigned some of the issues and participated in prioritization and release planning.The prioritization techniques are discussed and finalized and release planning is done according to the selected techniques.
+WEEk 53: Assigned some of the issues and participated in prioritization and release planning.The prioritization techniques are discussed and finalized and release planning is done according to the selected techniques.